cdisc-org/DataExchange-ODM-LinkML/docs/PDFPageRef.md

     range: positiveInteger
   Type:
     name: Type
-    description: Type of page for page references indicated in the PageRefs attribute.
+    description: Type of page for page reference(s) indicated in the PageRefs attribute
+    comments:
+    - 'Required

+      enum values:(PhysicalRef | NamedDestination)

+      When Type="NamedDestination", NamedDestinations have to be created within the PDF document to be able to link to them via a hyperlink.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
     alias: Type
     owner: PDFPageRef
     domain_of:
+    - TranslatedText
     - PDFPageRef
     - Standard
     - StudyEventDef